 Now the list of students and their percentage is shown below:

 We have made use of Nested IF and also used several AND in conjunction with them.

-IF function evaluates a condition supplied in its argument and based on the result (either TRUE or FALSE), returns one output, or another.
+IF function evaluates a condition supplied in its argument and returns one output or another based on the result (TRUE or FALSE).

 The formula of IF is as follows:

-Similarly, for Student 2, we see that the percentage is 76%, thus the result returned as per the percentage-to-grade table shown above, will be B, since percentage between >75% and 80% get grade B.
+Similarly, for Student 2, we see that the percentage is 76%; thus, the result returned as per the percentage-to-grade table shown above will be B, since the percentage between >75% and 80% get grade B.

 By dragging the formula applied in cell D2, other students also get graded similarly.

 Things to Remember About IF AND Function in Excel